Get a Handle on All Things Food Handling

 Taking small steps can make a huge difference in bringing your food business to the upper rungs of the success ladder.

 In short, here are a few basic points to remember-

 - Food handling means all processes regarding food creation, preparation, transport, packaging, storage, service, and delivery.
 Ensuring safety in all these aspects should be the top priority for any food business.

-- The major causes of foodborne illnesses are lack of preparation, improper cooking, infected person(s), improper hot holding, inadequate reheating for hot holding, unsafe sources, contaminated raw ingredients or food, cross contamination, use of leftovers past a reasonable date, and insufficient cooking.
+- The major causes of foodborne illnesses are lack of preparation, improper cooking, an infected person(s), improper hot holding, inadequate reheating for hot holding, unsafe sources, contaminated raw ingredients or food, cross-contamination, use of leftovers past a reasonable date, and insufficient cooking.

 - Food poisoning can cause nausea and vomiting, and in a few cases, lead up to fatal conditions like brain damage and seizures.
 So it is important to store the food at appropriate temperatures, cook sufficiently, and consume well before its expiration date to maintain health standards.

 - The basic tips to follow for a successful food business are to clean, separate, cook, and chill your food.
 Clean your hands and surroundings.
 Keep raw and cooked food products separated.
 Cook to the food's appropriate temperatures, and chill the products with precision.

 - The best practices for food handlers include washing hands, wearing gloves, keeping the countertops and utensils cleaned, maintaining personal hygiene, and staying away from food items if sick.